iamtrazy/maruzibun/README.md

 -p 443:443 \
 --name maruzibun maruzibun:latest
 ```
+Additionally provide API_TOKEN and ADMIN_ID to integrate with telegram bot.

 :warning: change your dashboard username and password after copying the command unless you want to have the above insecure credentials.
 ## Stop the container
 ```bash